Vav-consecutive

-The vav-consecutive or waw-consecutive is a grammatical construction in Canaanite languages, most notably in Biblical Hebrew.
-It involves prefixing a verb form with the letter waw in order to change its tense or aspect.
+The vav-consecutive or waw-consecutive is a grammatical construction in Northwest Semitic languages, most notably in Biblical Hebrew, but with parallels in Moabite, Aramaic and Ugaritic.
+It involves a verb form prefixed with the letter waw with a change in its tense or aspect.

 Prefix vs. suffix conjugations

 Biblical Hebrew has two main ways that each verb can be conjugated.
 The suffix conjugation takes suffixes indicating the person, number and gender of the subject, and normally indicates past tense or perfective aspect.
 The so-called prefix conjugation takes both prefixes and suffixes, with the prefixes primarily indicating person, as well as number for the 1st person and gender for the 3rd, while the suffixes (which are completely different from those used in the suffix conjugation) indicate number for the 2nd and 3rd persons and gender for the 2nd singular and 3rd plural.
 The prefix conjugation in Biblical Hebrew normally indicates non-past tense or imperfective aspect.

 However, early Biblical Hebrew has two additional conjugations, both of which have an extra prefixed letter waw, with meanings more or less reversed from the normal meanings.
 That is, "vav + prefix conjugation" has the meaning of a past (particularly in a narrative context), and "vav + suffix conjugation" has the meaning of a non-past, opposite from normal (non-vav) usage.
 This apparent reversal of meaning triggered by the vav prefix led to the early term vav-conversive.
 The modern understanding, however, is somewhat more nuanced, and the term vav-consecutive is now used.